dagbjorn/microcoffeeoncloud/README.md

 24.10.2019 | Added extra on how to run Microcoffee on Amazon Elastic Kubernetes Service (EKS).
 11.12.2019 | Updated GKE to use NodePort 30017 instead of ClusterIP for database.
 10.09.2020 | Updated Swagger URL after Springfox 3.0.0 upgrade.
+15.10.2020 | Added extra on how to run Microcoffee on Microsoft Azure Kubernetes Service (AKS).

 ## Contents